 He even shut down his account on Alt-Censored — an obscure YouTube clone

 And it’s unclear how long Wilkinson will continue to lie low.
 His last article for National File — in which he falsely accused president-elect Joe Biden of supporting gender confirmation surgery for transgender children as young as 8 — was published in late October.
 What is clear is that Wilkinson can no longer hide behind his inoffensive avatar and Internet memes.
-“Orwell & Goode” is Alex Wilkinson, and he can hide no longer.
+“Orwell & Goode” is Alex Wilkinson, and he can no longer hide behind a pseudonym.